Is it really possible to train a dog in just 1 lesson?

 First, you want to make sure you are comfortable with the trainer.
 Do they sound confident?
 Concerned about your dog's issues?
 Capable and skilled?
 If so, ask them if they are insured.
 Most dog trainers are (we carry a multi-million dollar insurance policy) but some are not.
 Those who are not should be avoided!
 Next, ask how many lessons their average client needs.
 If they won't tell you, then run as they probably are going to try to keep you as a client for as many lessons as possible.
 Finally, if they try to sell you a package of lessons, move on!
 Trainers know that they can sell you a bunch of lessons up front with the odds being excellent that you won't use even half of them.
 It's an easy, almost shady way of making more money off of their clients.
 We CAN and WILL teach you everything you need so you can keep working with your dog in just one lesson.

-We are Professional Level Members of The Association of Professional Dog Trainers, and carry full insurance with Kennel Pro / Hartford Insurance.
-Click on the graphics shown for more info.
+We carry full insurance with Kennel Pro / Hartford Insurance.
+Click on the graphic shown for more info.
 For your convenience, we also accept all major credit cards and Bitcoin.